Skip James: 1920s and 1930s

 For most of the 1920s, James worked a series of illicit jobs, such as bootlegging, gambling, and procuring.
-His lifestyle was reportedly so "unbridled", that when he returned to Bentonia from Dallas, Texas in 1929, he was met with local reports of his supposed "violent death".
+His lifestyle was reportedly so "unbridled", that when he returned to Bentonia from Dallas, Texas, in 1929, he was met with local reports of his supposed "violent death".
 He was met with the same reports five years earlier when he returned from Arkansas.
-That same year, in 1929, he met a local musician named Johnny Temple, who became his first protégé.
+That same year, in 1929, he met a local musician Johnny Temple, who became his first protégé.
 The 23 year old Temple learned how to play in cross-note tuning, which was then unknown to musicians who were from the Jackson area, and also attempted to copy James' high falsetto voice, until he advised Temple to sing in his natural voice.
 James also operated a music school for would-be blues musicians in Jackson, giving lessons on guitar, piano, and even violin.

 James continued working locally as a street singer.
 In early 1931, James auditioned for the record shop owner and talent scout H. C. Speir in Jackson, Mississippi.
 Speir placed blues performers with various record labels, including Paramount Records.
 On the strength of this audition, James traveled to Grafton, Wisconsin, to record for Paramount.
 His 1931 records are considered idiosyncratic among prewar blues recordings and formed the basis of his reputation as a musician.

 As was typical of his era, James recorded various styles of music – blues, spirituals, cover versions, and original compositions – frequently blurring the lines between genres and sources.
 For example, "I'm So Glad" was derived from a 1927 song, "So Tired", by Art Sizemore and George A. Little, recorded in 1928 by Gene Austin and by Lonnie Johnson (Johnson's version was entitled "I'm So Tired of Livin' All Alone").
 James's biographer Stephen Calt, echoing the opinion of several music critics, considered the finished product totally original, "one of the most extraordinary examples of fingerpicking found in guitar music".
 Several other recordings from the Grafton session, such as "Hard Time Killing Floor Blues", "Devil Got My Woman", "Jesus Is a Mighty Good Leader", and "22-20 Blues" (the basis of Robert Johnson's better-known "32-20 Blues"), have been similarly influential.
 Very few original copies of James's Paramount 78 rpm records have survived.

 The Great Depression struck just as James's recordings were hitting the market.
 Sales were poor as a result, and he gave up performing the blues to become the choir director in his father's church.
 James was later an ordained minister in Baptist and Methodist churches, but the extent of his involvement in religious activities is unknown.